analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 >
 > The above code assumes the base mapping is **AD Internet Orders**.
 If not, the field reference name may be different.

+### Foreign Currency and Exchange Rates

+When an ad is placed using a foreign currency, you will need to be know which fields in Informer are showing you the

+Exchange Rate Formula:

+`Local Currency Amount = Foreign Currency Amount / Exchange Rate`

 ### Metadata Fields

 The Metadata fields are found on the Category MetaData tab in the Naviga system: